Fluwyy/OSC-Utilities/README.md

 # OSC-sysUtilities for liunx
 application that allows you to filter through VRChat osc logs and set custom actions/system actions
 # media control only
-may add more and the future
+may add more and the future or an osc chat box